You can change politics…

 NEXT EVENT: 2017 Spring Advocacy Conference

-Come hear what happened this session and help plan our advocacy for the next session!
+Come hear what happened this legislative session and help plan our advocacy for the next legislative session!
 June 7, 2017.
-(Note the change in date.)
-Registration will open this Spring!
+Registration is now open.

 Civic Design Awards Moved To October